Polymers in Human and Veterinary Pharmaceuticals

 What Lies Ahead: The Next Gen Polymers

-• Custom Polymers: Imagine tailor-made polymers for specific therapies to solve unmet therapeutic needs.
-The future is exciting and this is central to the decision of Sorensis to collaborate with Pendant Biosciences.
+- Custom Polymers: Imagine tailor-made polymers for specific therapies to solve unmet therapeutic needs.
+The future is exciting with potential for bespoke polymer development being central to the decision of Sorensis to collaborate with Pendant Biosciences.

-• Teamwork: Polymers teaming up with active pharmaceutical actives and other materials — synergy at its finest.
+- Teamwork: Polymer expertise teaming up with repurposed pharmaceutical actives and other materials — synergy at its finest.

 Conclusion: Polymers— A solution for unmet therapeutic needs